 Crawling data is based on the daily tracking of transactions at an individual product level.
 This data is then aggregated at higher levels, e.g. at the level of product categories or brands.
 As such, it is possible both to conduct detailed evaluations and to obtain a comprehensive overview.

-Based on our comprehensive, cross-sector project work and on the sources of data available for collection, we have identified the following five areas of focus for the market intelligence field:
+Based on our comprehensive, cross-sector project work and on the sources of data available for collection, we have identified the following six areas of focus for the market intelligence field:

-- Potential analysis (demand, product line, pricing): that is, a fact-based data analysis (using real-time crawling data) of the channel-specific overall market potential (e.g. Amazon, eBay, etc.) in addition to the obtaining of competition data such as market shares, top seller products, price strategy, product line performance.
-Learn more…
+- Potential analysis (demand, product line, pricing), that is a fact-based data analysis (using real-time crawling data) of the channel-specific overall market potential (e.g. Amazon, eBay, etc.) in addition to the obtaining of competition data such as market shares, top seller products, price strategy, product line performance.

-- Customer journey & persona analysis: that is, the achievement of a broad-reaching understanding of relevant customer contact points (from the origin of the need to the after-sale) within the context of a customer journey, the standardisation of customer group types on the basis of specific characteristics, and individual user behaviour traits within the context of a persona analysis.
-Learn more…
+- Customer Journey Analysis, that is, the achievement of a broad-reaching understanding of relevant customer contact points (from the origin of the need to the after-sale) within the context of a customer journey, the standardisation of customer group types on the basis of specific characteristics, and individual user behaviour traits within the context of a persona analysis.

-- Competitive analysis: that is, the creation of a comparative scoring system for e-commerce maturity.
+- Competitive Analysis, that is, the creation of a comparative scoring system for e-commerce maturity.
 Assessment of various relevant criteria (incl. digital visibility, online maturity, online marketing activities, etc.).
-Learn more…